Wrap-Around Mortgage Sale

 Question: What if I have multiple loans or liens against my property?

 Answer: No problem.
 All loans/liens against a property can be consolidated and assigned to the buyer going forward.
-If a loan servicing company is used (Dallas VIP Realty can arrange this), all of the underlying loans can be automatically combined into a single new loan and escrow account on behalf of the buyer.
+If a loan servicing company is used (Dallas Houses for Cash can arrange this), all of the underlying loans can be automatically combined into a single new loan and escrow account on behalf of the buyer.

 Question: If I can’t afford this property, should I declare bankruptcy?

 Answer: Some people facing payments on a mortgage they cannot afford consider bankruptcy as an alternative.
 The truth is that bankruptcy does not prevent a property from being foreclosed on – it just delays the process briefly.

 If selling the property through a wrap-around mortgage (or a short sale) would leave you financially solvent, it is probably a far better alternative to bankruptcy.

 Question: What about the interest deduction and the 1098 Interest statement I get every year?

 Answer: Your lender will continue to issue a 1098 interest statement with your name on it each year.

 However, because you are no longer the owner of the property, and the one paying the mortgage, you are no longer entitled to take the interest deduction.